keshavganapathy/an-open-review-of-openreview/README.md

 # An-Open-Review-of-OpenReview
 An Open Review of OpenReview: A Critical Analysis of the Machine Learning Conference Review Process.

-This repository contains the scraping code for the paper:
+This repository contains the scraping code and data sets for the paper:
 > David Tran, Alex Valtchanov, Keshav Ganapathy, Raymond Feng, Eric Slud, Micah Goldblum, Tom Goldstein.
 [An Open Review of OpenReview: A Critical Analysis of the Machine Learning Conference Review Process](https://arxiv.org/abs/2010.05137). arXiv: 2010.05137v1, 2020.

 ## Citation